 - Test smoke alarms monthly, and replace batteries once a year.

-- Check each month to ensure your indoor and outdoor air vents aren’t blocked.
+- Check each month to ensure indoor and outdoor air vents aren’t blocked.

 - Routinely inspect your water heater for leaks.

-- Have your fireplace and chimney inspected and cleaned annually, even if it’s not in use.
+- Have your fireplace and chimney inspected and cleaned yearly, even if it’s not in use.

-- Clean your dryer vent at least once a year.
-Clean it more often if the dryer gets hot while running, clothes take longer to dry, or you notice a burning smell on clothing.
+- Clean your dryer vent at least once a year or if the dryer gets hot while running, clothes take longer to dry, or you notice a burning smell on clothing.

 - Vacuum your refrigerator and freezer coils once a year.